nf-core/configs/docs/template.md

 ## Below are non-mandatory information on iGenomes specific configuration

 A local copy of the iGenomes resource has been made available on PROFILE CLUSTER so you should be able to run the pipeline against any reference available in the `igenomes.config` specific to the nf-core pipeline.
 You can do this by simply using the `--genome <GENOME_ID>` parameter.
-Some of the more exotic genomes may not have been downloaded onto PROFILE CLUSTER so have a look in the `igenomes_base` path specified in [`profile.config`](../conf/profile.config).

 >NB: You will need an account to use the HPC cluster on PROFILE CLUSTER in order to run the pipeline.
 If in doubt contact IT.